 ACT Math is less about โknowing everythingโ and more about speed, triage, and pattern recognition.
 A good strategy protects time, avoids traps, and turns mistakes into targeted drills.
+Our testing timelines hub covers when and how to prep for each section.

 Timing: your #1 lever